Skip to Main Content

 Education

 The Comprehensive Epilepsy Program is a teaching center where medical students, residents and fellows receive training in child neurology and neurosurgery.
 Medical students and residents rotate through the program.
 Residents gain experience in performing EEG readings.
-Fellows in the adult neurophysiology program also work closely with the Comprehensive Epilepsy Program at Riley at IU Health.
+Fellows in the adult neurophysiology program also work closely with the Comprehensive Epilepsy Program at Riley Children's Health.

 Education Resources: